 Tech support scammers use scare tactics to convince seniors there are problems with their computers, including harmful viruses that need to be removed.
 They claim they can remove these viruses and fix their computers for a fee.
 And for an additional fee, they can provide a service plan to prevent further problems.
 Unsuspecting seniors may provide credit card information as payment for these fake services, which scammers then use to make unauthorized charges on their credit cards.

 What if You’re the Victim of a Financial Scam?

-If you or a loved one have been the victim of a financial scam, it’s important to file a complaint with the FTC.
+If you or a loved one have been the victim of a financial scam, filing a complaint with the FTC is essential.
 Information you provide to them could help prevent the scammer who targeted you from doing the same thing to others.
 You can reach the FTC online or at (877) FTC-HELP.

 To reduce your chances of becoming the victim of a scam, don’t share your personal or financial information over the phone, be wary of new online relationships, and monitor your credit card and bank accounts for signs of unauthorized activity.
 Doing these things will go a long way toward protecting you from scammers.

 Author’s Bio: Joseph Jones has been writing senior care and aging-related articles for years.
 He got his start while writing for a personal blog before he was offered to work at California Mobility in 2018 as the content marketing manager, creating highly informative guides and health awareness articles for aging adults.
 He’s currently contributing to various blogs in the senior health industry in hopes of spreading information about taking care of seniors and what to expect in the aging process.